An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: LCHS Convergence Complexity

-gates where $N_x$ is the number of points on a spatial grid and $\varsigma$ is the maximum number of nonzero elements in any row or column of the matrices $A_L$ and $A_H$, and the additive term $n_k$ appears due to the subcircuit~\ref{circ:sin} computing the sine function.
-The scaling of the selector $S$ becomes
+gates where \ycb{$n_x = \log_2(N_x)$ is the number of qubits in the register $r_x$ required to store the solution vector on $N_x$ points of a spatial grid,} and the additive term $n_k$ appears due to the subcircuit~\ref{circ:sin} computing the sine function.

+\ycb{ In our case of the linear advection-diffusion equation with constant coefficients (explored in Sec.~\ref{sec:results}), the matrices $A_H$ and $B_{\rm m}$ have a simple two and three-banded diagonal structure, respectively.
+Hence, $\varsigma^\prime \leq 3$, with constant matrix elements, which can be easily encoded by several standard rotation gates, Fig.~\ref{circ:be-AH-AL}.
+Therefore, the block-encoding error is defined by the precision of the standard rotation gates $R_y$ and $R_z$, which is the set to double floating-point precision in our numerical simulations.
+For both matrices $A_H$ and $B_{\rm m}$, we take $\|M\| = \|C_{\rm max}\|$. }